ottogroup/pixaris/examples/README.md

 ### 2. Experimentation

-Located in the `experimentation/` directory, these scripts provide examples of different combinations of data loaders, generators, and experiment handlers:
+Located in the `experimentation/` directory, these scripts provide examples of different combinations of data loaders, generators, and experiment handlers.

+The example scripts follow a naming convention that indicates the components used:
+- `[AdditionalFeatures]_[DataLoader]_[Generator]_[ExperimentHandler]_[AdditionalFeatures].py`

 #### Local Configurations
 - `LocalDatasetLoader_ComfyGenerator_LocalExperimentHandler_WithMetrics.py` - Load dataset from local, run experiments using ComfyUI with metrics and save results locally